San Francisco Jewish Film Festival

 San Francisco Jewish Film Festival is the oldest Jewish film festival in the world, and currently the largest with a 2016 attendance figure of 40,000 at screenings in San Francisco, Berkeley, Oakland, San Rafael, and Palo Alto.
 The three-week summer festival is held in San Francisco, California, usually at the Castro Theater in San Francisco and other cinemas in San Francisco, Berkeley, Oakland, San Rafael, and Palo Alto, and features contemporary and classic independent Jewish film from around the world.
 In 2015, the organization re-branded itself as the Jewish Film Institute, retaining the name "San Francisco Jewish Film Festival" for the annual film festival.
+The Jewish Film Institute is home to grants and residencies such as the JFI Completion Grant and JFI Filmmaker Residency for documentary filmmakers.

 The San Francisco Jewish Film Festival also maintains an online archive of Jewish film, and holds individual film screenings throughout the year.

 The festival was first held at the Roxie Theater in San Francisco in 1980.
 The current executive director is Lexi Leban and the program director is Jay Rosenblatt.

 In 2009, the officials in charge of the event were criticized for the decision to the screen of a film about ISM activist Rachel Corrie.
 Writing in the N. California JWeekly, Dan Pine noted "If the Academy handed out an Oscar for community turmoil, the Rachel Corrie flap at this year’s San Francisco Jewish Film Festival would win handily."
 Pine reported that some Jewish community members said that festival organizers "crossed a line into overtly anti-Israel propaganda" and that "Corrie, and now her parents, have worked to ostracize and delegitimize Israel."
 In a statement, festival Executive Director Peter Stein apologized "for not fully considering how upsetting this program might be."
 At the same time, the festival did not back down from its decision to screen the film.